platdrag/UnblockableChains/README.md

 ### Dependencies
 - see requirements.txt

-# Usage - Windows

-`set PYTHONPATH=.\src`
-`python src\Server\DeployUnstoppableCnC.py .`

-Runs the deployment script to initiate the controller backend.
-It will generate owner account, run a local full geth node, deploy the smart contract and create all necessary configuration to run controller UI.

-`python -i src\Server\ServerCommands.py  .`
-`python >> clientAddress, clientConfTemplate = sc.generateNewClientInstance(opj('conf','clientGen', 'ClientConf.TEMPLATE.yaml'),fundValue=1000000000000000000, port=30304)`

-# Usage - Command line (Linux)
+# Usage
-Note: For windows just replace / with \ in paths
+Following instruction are for linux.
+For windows just replace / with \ in paths
+### Using the CLI
 Edit the deployment script (optional) at `conf/deployment/DeploymentConf.BASE.yaml`

 Run the server bootstrap script.
 It will generate owner account, run a local full geth node, deploy the smart contract and create all necessary configuration to run controller UI.
 Optional: